GuangxianZhu/NeuroPySIM/README.md

 ## Data relations on simulation
 1. Acc.: Related.
-2. Power: Related, on-off ratio of input vectors only.
+2. Read Power: Related, on-off ratio of input vectors only.
+3. Write Energy: Related, Weight matrix before and after update.
-3. Latency: Related, numbit of input only.
+4. Latency: Related, numbit of input only.
-4. Area: Not related.
+5. Area: Not related.